willymcallister/willymcallister.github.io/_articles/three-point-charges.md

 ![Charge triangle with force vector direction]({{ site.baseurl }}{% link i/three_point_charges3.svg %}){: .centered :}

-<p class="caption">Force vectors point along straight lines between charges.
-We don't know the length of the vectors, yet.</p>
+Force vectors point along straight lines between charges.
+We don't know the length of the vectors, yet.
+{: .caption :}

 Apply Coulomb's Law to find the magnitude of each force,